oliynykmax/airguardian_backend/README.md

 ## Logging

-- All logs are output to the console by default.
 - In Docker, view logs with `docker-compose logs web` or `docker-compose logs celery_worker`.
 - To log to a file, modify the `logging.basicConfig` call in the code (see `main.py`, `logic.py`, and `celery_bot.py`).
 - Docker logs are stored on the host at `/var/lib/docker/containers/<container-id>/<container-id>-json.log` (Linux), but are usually accessed via Docker commands.